 Flexibles are often a better solution for fit and aesthetics but may result in bacteria buildup.
 For patients who are committed to additional hygiene and maintenance, this may not present so much of a problem.
 The main problem with flexible dentures is they become deformed easily under normal stress, which doesn’t make for a long-lasting denture.

 Other alternatives include acrylics and high-performance polymers.
 The former may experience mechanical issues, making them easily broken and uncomfortable.
-The latter provide a balance between flexible and acrylic, providing patients with a Goldilocks-effect type of experience when it comes to dentures that fit comfortably.
+The latter provides a balance between flexible and acrylic, providing patients with a Goldilocks-effect type of experience when it comes to dentures that fit comfortably.

 Dentures of the Future

 Digitally imagined, high-performance polymers are the way forward for the foreseeable future.
 The materials used, practicality, labor costs and advancements in technologies are what really dictate the future of dentures.
 CAD/CAM technology has allowed dentistry to provide custom dentures for patients and will continue to incorporate new innovations.
 However, there is still room for advancement and innovation regarding dentures.
 The future promises to deliver improvements that will ensure high-quality oral health solutions for all patients.
 If your dentist is still relying on outdated and ineffective procedures for replacing teeth, it’s time to consider changing providers.